danbz/streetview2/README.md

 g: toggle gui

+o: open a .ply file and load to memory as ofMesh object

 up/right/down/left arrow keys - load an additional panorama at 0,90,180,270 degrees to the current panorama

-+ recurse through a tree of links listed in the data for exach panorama and load the panoaramas - one level at a time
++ recurse through a tree of links listed in the data for each panorama and load the panoaramas - one level at a time

 # dependencies
 ofxGui